MonoGame/MonoGame/Documentation/articles/getting_started/1_creating_a_new_project_netcore.md

 ## .NET Core CLI

-From MonoGame 3.8, the project supports creating solutions directly from the command-line and using lightweight tools such as [Visual Studio Code](https://code.visualstudio.com/) to edit the solution.
+This guide will walk you through building a starter game with MonoGame using only the command line/terminal on your operating system and lightweight coding tool of choice (such as [Visual Studio Code](https://code.visualstudio.com/).

 ## Prerequisites